April 2022 / MULTI-ASSET STRATEGY

 S&P 500: Number of Extreme Daily Price Changes By Decade

 (Fig. 1) Average of 3.35 sigma daily price changes

-Figure 1 also shows that extreme share price movements have occurred more frequently since the year 2000 than might have been expected based on the entire postwar1 history of such events.
-This increase in frequency reflects a succession of extreme events, including the 2000–2001 IT tech bubble, the global financial crisis in 2007–2008 followed by the great recession, the Fed’s “taper tantrum” in 2013, and most recently, the coronavirus pandemic that began in 2020.
-We believe that investors who have based their portfolio construction on a normal distribution assumption should quickly revisit their processes to consider including fat tails.
-The increase in the number of extreme outcomes naturally raises the question, “What can, or should, investors do to lower the risk of their portfolios during these now more frequent periods of market stress or turbulence?”
+Figure 1 also shows that extreme share price movements have occurred more frequently since the year 2000 than might have expected based on the entire post-war history of such events.
+This increase in frequency reflects a succession of extreme events including the 2000/2001 IT bubble, the global financial crisis in 2007/2008 followed by the great recession, the Fed’s ‘taper tantrum’ in 2013, and most recently, the coronavirus pandemic that began in 2020.
+Investors who have based their portfolio construction on a normal distribution assumption need to quickly revisit their processes to include fat tails.
+The increase in the number of extreme outcomes naturally raises the question “What can, or should, investors do to lower the risk of their portfolios during these now more frequent periods of market stress or turbulence?

-It Has Paid to Stay Invested During Stress Periods
+It Pays to Stay Invested During Stress Periods

-To help answer the question of what should investors do when volatility spikes, we looked at the history of daily price changes in the S&P 500 Index over the past 30+ years (since 1990).
-We first divided the observations of daily S&P returns into two groups: (1) days with heightened implied volatility levels, as measured by the VIX2 ; we chose 30 as the VIX threshold since it represents the 90th percentile for the period, and 2) Other days, when the VIX fell below the chosen threshold.
+To help answer the question of what should investors do when volatility spikes, we looked at the history of daily price changes in the S&P 500 over the past thirty plus years (since 1990).
+We first divided the observations of daily S&P returns into two groups: 1) Days with heightened implied volatility levels, as measured by the VIX index.1 We chose 30 as the VIX threshold since it represents the 90th percentile for the period, and 2) Other days, when the VIX fell below the chosen threshold.

 VIX: A “Greed & Fear” Gauge for Equity Investors

 (Fig. 2) Daily observations and 90th percentile threshold (Jan.
 1, 1990 to Feb.
 22, 2022)

 Cumulative S&P 500 Index Returns Over 18 Months Based on VIX